Meet Our Staff

 Biographical Info

 Dr. Al Clarke has been with the health center since September 1996.
 He received his PhD from Georgia State University.
-Dr. Clarke is Training Director of the postdoctoral fellowship program and practicum training, and his current clinical interests include Acceptance and Commitment Therapy (ACT), supervision, stress disorders, relationship issues, substance abuse, and mindfulness.
+His current clinical interests include Acceptance and Commitment Therapy (ACT), supervision, adjustment and stress disorders, relationship issues, substance abuse, and mindfulness.

 My Pronouns: He/Him/His